CLayer-dev/docs/docs/faqs/common-questions.md

 ### How does the fee distribution work?

-Core Layer implements a sophisticated fee distribution system:
+CLayer implements a sophisticated fee distribution system:

 - **Delegator Rewards**: 45% from gas fees (distributed by stake proportion)
 - **Validator Rewards**: 30% from gas fees (distributed by stake proportion)